AlexxIT/go2rtc/internal/unifiprotect/README.md

 `video1`; supported values are `video1`, `video2`, and `video3`.
 Audio is enabled
 by default and can be disabled per source with `audio=0`.

-All cameras and channels share the two listeners.
-The WebSocket handshake uses the TLS listener on `7442`; pushed media uses plain TCP on `7550`.
+All cameras and channels share the configured listeners.
+The WebSocket handshake uses TLS on `7442`; pushed media uses plain TCP on `7550`.
 Both ports must be reachable from the camera.
 If the host from the camera's WebSocket request is not a reachable media address, set it explicitly: